vanish125/gpsdo-fw/README.md

 This alternative firmware has a 2 level menu system.
 Moving from one menu item to another is done by turning the rotary encoder, and entering a given menu (when applicable) is done by pressing the encoder.

 Here is the menu tree :
-- `Main Screen`: displays the number of detected satellites, the PPB value and the current UTC time read from GPS frame
+- `Main Screen`: displays the number of detected satellites, the PPB value and the current time read from GPS frame
-- `Date Screen`: displays the number of detected satellites, the PPB value and the current UTC date read from GPS frame
+- `Date Screen`: displays the number of detected satellites, the PPB value and the current date read from GPS frame
-- `Date-time Screen`: displays the number of detected satellites, the PPB value and the current UTC time or date (changes every 5 seconds)
+- `Date-time Screen`: displays the number of detected satellites, the PPB value and the current time or date (changes every 5 seconds)
 - `Trend Menu`: displays the number of detected satellites, the current PPB value and a graphical representation of the PPB trend over time
   - `Trend Main Screen`: same as above, press the encoder to enter navigation mode (scroll trend data over time by rotating the encoder)
   - `Auto vertical scale`: press to set the auto-vertical-scale status (when set to `ON`, vertical scale will be automatically adjusted to match the displayed trend values)